'My condition's usually found after death'

 Video

-Actress Rebecca Shorrocks nearly lost her life to cardiomyopathy - a heart condition she never knew she had.
+Rebecca nearly lost her life to cardiomyopathy - a heart condition she never knew she had.

-According to the charity, Cardiac Risk in the Young 12, young people lose their lives every week as a result of undiagnosed heart conditions.

-Now Ms Shorrocks wants to push for mandatory screening on the NHS for everyone over the age of 14.

 -